 Why We Assess

-Assessment in Serve-Learn-Sustain serves two primary purposes:
+Assessment in Serve-Learn-Sustain serves three primary purposes:

 - To assess achievement of SLS’s Student Learning Outcomes (SLOs)

 - To provide data for our accrediting organization, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), that supports our assertions about SLS’s results.
-Click here for more information about Georgia Tech's accreditation process.
+Click here to learn more.